Jim Mattox

-James Albon Mattox (August 29, 1943 – November 20, 2008) was an American lawyer and politician who served three terms in the United States House of Representatives and two four-year terms as state attorney general, but lost high-profile races for governor in 1990, the U.S. Senate in 1994, and again as attorney general in 1998.
+James Albon Mattox (August 29, 1943 – November 20, 2008) was an American lawyer and politician who served in the United States House of Representatives from 1977 to 1983 and as the attorney general of Texas from 1983 to 1991.
+He lost high-profile races for governor in 1990, the U.S. Senate in 1994, and again as attorney general in 1998.
 He was a member of the Democratic Party.

 Congressional service, 1977–1983

 In 1961, Mattox graduated in Dallas from Woodrow Wilson High School.
 He received his Bachelor of Arts in 1965 from Baylor University in Waco and his juris doctor degree from the Southern Methodist University Dedman School of Law.